CeceStar/finding-daylight/README.md

 ## Process

-This project was made together with Emma Scott-Allen (https://github.com/emmy-codes), Sofia Darke() and Aleksandra Astaroth().
+This project was made together with Emma Scott-Allen (https://github.com/emmy-codes), Sofia Darke(https://github.com/sofiadarkeweb) and Aleksandra Astaroth().

-We had a workaround for CORS issues so we could fetch the sunset and sunrise from an open api, but that workaround was deprecated so the app stopped working.
+We had a workaround for CORS issues so we could fetch the sunset and sunrise from an open api, but that workaround was deprecated so the app stopped working during the spring of 2020.
-So after the project was ended, I wrote some backend code in Node.js so that the frontend would send a request to our server instead and then to the open api.
+Since I really like this app, feel proud of it and really wanted to be able to show it to others, I wrote some backend code in Node.js so that the frontend would send a request to our server and then to the open api.
 This made the app work!
 I found out that I could host this backend code in Firebase through firebase functions.
 So now the app is working an live and you can visit it here: https://finding-daylight.firebaseapp.com/

-!SPOILER ALERT!
+#### !SPOILER ALERT!

-Click on the sun to get some... advice I guess haha!
+~~Click on the sun to get some... advice I guess haha!~~